Greece › Athens › Best Areas

 Akadimia is a walkable, centrally-located neighborhood outside of the main tourist hubs yet just a few steps to Athens’ best-loved sights.
 Some of the city’s best examples of neoclassical architecture are found here, including Academy of Athens (above), University of Athens, and the Vallianeio Megaron (part of the National Library), a trio all on the same street.
 The high-end shopping street Voukourestiou cuts through the neighborhood into Kolonaki, featuring Greek designer shops like Lalounis mixed in with international luxury brands, including Gucci, Louis Vuitton, and Dior.
 Soho-Soho and Attica, both Greek-owned shops featuring EU and US brands, also have a presence here.
 The Numismatic Museum and the Museum of Ancient Greek Technology sit on the south end of the neighborhood.

 Akadimia is bordered by Syntagma and the National Garden to the south, Kolonaki to the east, the City Center to the West, and Omonia and Exarchaea to the north.
-The main Metro station here is Panepistimio on Line 2, which connects to the Acropoilis.
-For Line 3 to the airport, the nearest subway station is at Syntagma; for Piraeus Port, take Line 1 from Omonia.
+The main Metro station here is Panepistimio on Line 2, which goes close to the Acropolis.
+For Line 3 to the airport or ferry port, switch at Syntagma station one stop away.

 The Best Hotels in Akadimia